 1. Visitors and guests of the University may park in metered spaces on campus.
 The Binkley and Moody Garages also offer self-pay and park options.

-2. Visitors parking in the Moody Parking Center will be required to pay a flat-rate fee of $5.00.
-The one-time $5.00 fee is good for the entire day or purchase a permit online for $10.00 a day.
-The pay station is located at the SMU Blvd Entrance and will accept major credit cards.
-Moody Parking Center validators may also be used at the Moody Parking Center station only.
-These validators may be purchased from the Parking and ID Card Services Office.
+2. Visitors parking in the Moody Parking Center will be required to pay a flat-rate fee of $10.00.
+The one-time $10.00 fee is good for the entire day or purchase a permit online for $10.00 a day.
+The pay station is located at the SMU Blvd Entrance and will accept major credit cards only.
 Visitors must display the receipt of payment on the dashboard to avoid citation.

 4. Visitors can only park on campus during normal hours of operation (7 am - 12 midnight).
 If a vehicle needs to be left overnight or frequent visits are made to campus, call the Parking and ID Card Services Office at 214-768-7275 or email firstname.lastname@example.org for instructions.
 A permit can be purchased online at http://smu.edu/parkingservices or in the office.